jfischoff/pg-transact/DEVELOPMENT_NOTES.md

 # benchmarks
-- The lack a `with` resource api for criterion is annoying
+- The lack of a `with` resource api for criterion is annoying
 - `abort` is twice as fast as `rollback`

   ```